Samoftheforrest/follow-the-leader/README.md

 For the keyboard functionality, there is an event listener attached to the body containing an if statement that determines which key has been pressed and to where the player should move (based on the `currentPosition`) variable.
 I have also added logic that adds a click event listener to the squares currently surrounding the player, which when clicked on, updates the player's current position to the square clicked on.

 - **Test**
-For the keyboard movement, I will move the player icon five squares in each direction using the keyboard to see if it moves appropriately for each key press.
-For the mouse, I will move the player icon from one side of the board to the other, three times, using only clicks (both using a mouse, and thumb clicks on a mobile device).
+For both the keyboard and click movement, I will move the player from one side of the board to the other - and discern whether the movement is working appropriately.

 - **Result**
+Although the keyboard movement did prove itself to be difficulty initially (as outlined in [bugs](##bugs)), I can confirm that -  both key and click movement - worked as expected for every attempt at crossing the game board.

 - **Verdict**
+This test has been successful.

 ### Updating Score
 **As a user, I would like to be able to track my score as the game progresses.**